University of Canterbury

 Fast Facts

-- Community service learning: CHCH 101: Strengthening Communities through Social Innovation* is a for-credit course incorporating service learning.
+• Community service learning: CHCH 101: Strengthening Communities through Social Innovation* is a for-credit course incorporating service learning.
 Building on the community spirit of the famous Student Volunteer Army, you will conduct up to 20 hours of community service related to social innovation and volunteerism in Christchurch.

 Introduction

 Established in 1873 by scholars of Oxford and Cambridge Universities and ranked in the world’s top 1% of universities (QS World University Rankings 2017) and was the first New Zealand university to receive the prestigious QS 5-star ranking for overall excellence.
-UC offers world recognized programmes and facilities, including the most extensive network of field stations of any New Zealand university.
-UC has the highest proportion of academics conducting both teaching and research of any New Zealand university (The latest TEC Performance-Based Research Fund Assessment, 2012).
+UC offers world-recognized programmes and facilities, including the most extensive network of field stations of any New Zealand university.
+UC has the highest proportion of academics conducting teaching and research of any New Zealand university (The latest TEC Performance-Based Research Fund Assessment, 2012).
 There is a range of facilities to support your study at UC: from modern lecture theatres to innovative learning hubs, from well-resourced libraries to computer suites and an Academic Skills Centre

 Innovative programmes